danielhej/mybloveds/README.md

 ## Usage 📝

 Super simple!
 Just fill in the contact info (name, role, description, and gender), and the app will display it for you.
 You can edit or delete any contact as needed, and everything happens without refreshing the page! 🌟

+## Connect with the Original Project 🔗

+For more details, check out the original project by Burak Orkmez on GitHub: [React-Python Tutorial](https://github.com/burakorkmez/react-python-tutorial)

 ## Contributions 🤝